Stealth (film): Plot

-Command realizes EDI is executing a 20-year-old war scenario called Caviar Sweep that involves attacking Russia.
+Command realizes EDI is executing a 20-year-old war scenario called 'Caviar Sweep' that involves attacking Russia.
 Gannon chases EDI into Russian territory where they destroy several Russian Su-37s.
 After both planes are damaged, Gannon calls a truce with EDI to avoid falling into enemy hands and rescue Wade.
 Cummings instructs the two to land in Alaska.

 At risk of facing court-martial for ignoring EDI's behavior, Cummings seeks to eliminate witnesses.
 He ignores Wade, who heads to the Korean Demilitarized Zone – while evading the army.
 Cummings orders Gannon eliminated, and orders Dr. Keith Orbit, EDI's creator, to Alaska to wipe EDI's memory.

 At the Alaskan base, suspecting Cummings' treachery, Gannon narrowly escapes an assassination attempt by the base's doctor and kills him in self defense.
 Meanwhile, while Orbit inspects EDI, the AI expresses regret for its transgressions.
-Realizing EDI has developed sentience, Orbit decides against Cummings order to erase its memory.
+Realizing EDI has developed sentience, Orbit disregards Cumming's order to erase its memory.
 Orbit reinstalls EDI and Gannon climbs in the same plane as his was damaged during landing.
 Gannon uses EDI's weapons systems to clear a path for Orbit to flee, then flies to North Korea.
 Gannon contacts the Lincolns skipper, Captain Dick Marshfield, to inform him about Cummings' deceit.
 Before Marshfield can order him arrested and court-martialed, Cummings commits suicide.

 Gannon finds the injured and embattled Wade nearing the border.
 He lands and runs to her aid.
 Out of ammunition and taking damage from an Mi-8 helicopter, EDI sacrifices itself by ramming the helicopter, destroying both.
 Gannon and Wade cross on foot into South Korea, where they are rescued.

 After attending Purcell's funeral, Gannon awkwardly expresses his feelings of love to Wade.

 In a post-credits scene, in the debris-strewn border between North and South Korea, EDI's "brain" is seen turning back on.